Emergent Analogical Reasoning in Transformers: Emergent Analogical Reasoning

 Across all settings, training accuracy improves smoothly, indicating that the model can reliably memorize in-distribution facts.
 As the number of entities or relations increases, training converges more slowly, reflecting the increased task complexity.
 Compositional reasoning closely follows the training accuracy.
 In more complex settings, the gap between training accuracy and compositional reasoning disappears, as memorization itself becomes increasingly difficult.
 In contrast, analogical reasoning exhibits different behavior.
 As the number of entities increases, the time required to acquire analogical reasoning grows substantially relative to compositional reasoning.
 This suggests that analogical reasoning depends on learning underlying relational structures that become harder to capture as the entity set grows.

 The number of relations also plays a critical role in analogical reasoning.
 When the relation set is too small (e.g., $|\mathcal{R}|=100$), analogical reasoning fails to emerge.
 This is consistent with the view that analogical reasoning infers entities based on their relational roles, making relational diversity essential for distinguishing and representing entities.
 Interestingly, in some settings with a very large number of relations (e.g., $|\mathcal{R}|=1{,}000$), analogical reasoning is acquired but later lost, exhibiting \emph{transient behavior}, which has been reported on in-context learning works~\citep{park2024understanding, singh2025strategy}.
 We further analyze this phenomenon in the \autoref{ap:transit_natures}.
 Additionally, increasing the OOD ratio reduces the amount of informative training signal, making generalization more difficult.
 Higher compositional OOD ratios delay the emergence of compositional reasoning, consistent with prior findings~\citep{he2024learning, redhardt2025scaling}.
 Analogical reasoning is more sensitive to the analogical OOD ratio: when this ratio is high (e.g., $0.9$), analogical generalization fails to emerge, highlighting its intrinsic difficulty.
+More broadly, this data-dependence is in line with prior evidence that distributional properties of the training data can drive (or suppress) the emergence of complex behaviors in Transformers, such as emergent in-context learning~\citep{NEURIPS2022_77c6ccac}.
 Notably, the compositional and analogical facts do not interfere with each other: the compositional OOD ratio has little effect on analogical reasoning, and vice versa.
-This highlights that analogical reasoning constitutes a qualitatively distinct form of compositional reasoning.
+This decoupling highlights that analogical reasoning constitutes a qualitatively distinct form of compositional reasoning.
 We further examine the effect of graph sparsity in \autoref{ap:non-complete-graph}.